 While the Raspberry Pi is definitely weaker in comparison to a full-fledged desktop or laptop, its Broadcom CPU is certainly more than enough when it comes to network routing.
 Thus, a Raspberry Pi router will surely boost your network and give you greater internet speeds!

 With a Raspberry Pi Router, you’ll be able to choose from free, open-source operating systems like OpenWrt that are community reviewed and maintained for security!

 With the accompanying hardware and I/O, using a Raspberry Pi as a router grants you flexibility in adding more features.

 Raspberry Pi Alternatives

 The Raspberry Pi is definitely one of the most popular SBCs around the world.
-But it’s definitely not the only one, with other manufacturers adding in more powerful and feature rich options to their products.
+But it’s definitely not the only one, with other manufacturers adding more powerful and feature-rich options to their products.
 If you’re interested in the Raspberry Pi but are not sure if it’s the right choice, here are the best Raspberry Pi alternatives for you to consider.

 Raspberry Pi 4 Alternative: ODYSSEY STM32MP157C

 The ODYSSEY STM32MP157C is based on the STM32MP157C, a dual-core Arm-Cortex-A7 operating at 650Mhz.
 It also integrates an Arm Cortex-M4 coprocessor, which makes it suitable for real-time tasks.
-This powerful board shares the same form factor and has the same 40 pin GPIO as the Raspberry Pi 4, making it compatible with many of your favourite accessories and HATs.
+This powerful board shares the same form factor and has the same 40-pin GPIO as the Raspberry Pi 4, making it compatible with many of your favorite accessories and HATs.